li-group/scChat/README.md

 Follow these steps to utilize the application effectively:
 ### Step 1: Set the OPENAI Key Environment Variable
-- type and enter export OPENAI_API_KEY='your_openai_api_key' in your terminal
+- Type and enter export OPENAI_API_KEY='your_openai_api_key' in your terminal

 ### Step 2: Download Neo4j Desktop 2
 - Download Neo4j Desktop 2 (https://neo4j.com/download/)
 - Download required dump files (https://drive.google.com/drive/folders/17UCKv95G3tFqeyce1oQAo3ss2vS7uZQE)
-- Create database on Neo4j and import the dump files
+- Create a new instance on Neo4j (this step asks you set the password)
+- Import the dump files as new databases in the created instance.
-- start the database
+- Start the database

-### Step 3: Update  media/specification_graph.json
+### Step 3: Upload and update files
+- Upload scRNA-seq adata file (.h5ad)
-- update specification_graph.json with your Neo4j username and password
+- Update specification_graph.json with your Neo4j username and password
-- update system and organ relevant to the database you are using
+- Update specification_graph.json with system and organ relevant to the database you are using with specific format
+- Update sample_mapping.json with adata file corresponding "Sample name", which can be found in adata.obs, and write descriptions for each condition.

 ### Step 4: Initialize the Application